edHelper.com

 2 The first hurricanes recorded by man can be found in picture writing by the Mayans.
 The Mayans built their cities away from the coast to avoid the damage brought by powerful storms.
 They named these storms "Hurakan" after one of their gods.
 This particular god created dry land by blowing his breath across the sea.
 Carib Indians later changed the name to "Hurican."

 3 The National Weather Service was created in 1870.
 Data concerning weather conditions throughout the country were telegraphed to Washington, D.C., twice a day by members of the Army Signal Corps.
 The ability to track large storms like hurricanes was not available at this time.
 When a hurricane hit an area, it was a complete surprise.
-That is the reason a hurricane that struck the Texas coast near Galveston in 1900 is the deadliest storm to occur in United States history.
+That is the reason that a hurricane that struck the Texas coast near Galveston in 1900 is the deadliest storm to occur in United States history.
 Estimates at the time set the number of deaths somewhere between 6,000 and 12,000.
 There was no way to know for sure.

 Paragraphs 4 to 7: